nus-cs2113-AY2021S1/tp/docs/team/ongdezhi.md

 *   **New Feature:** Added the ability to save and load user data automatically.
     *   What it does: Helps the user to automatically save their profile details into the file `user.txt`, and load these data automatically when the application is launched.
     *   Justification: This allows the application to greet the user so they can feel welcomed.
-    *   Highlights: During the loading of user data, the data would be validated to ensure it is not corrupted (e.g. invalid name or gender), and it not loaded if it is corrupted.
-In addition, the failure to load the user data does not prevent existing watchlist and bookmark data from being loaded.
+    *   Highlights: The user data that is loaded needs to be validated to ensure it is not corrupted (e.g. invalid name or gender), and it should not be loaded if it is corrupted.
+Also, it needs to ensure that the failure to load user data should not prevent the watchlist and bookmark data from being loaded.

 *   **Code Contributed:** [RepoSense Link](https://nus-cs2113-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=ongdezhi&sort=groupTitle&sortWithin=title&since=2020-09-27&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=OngDeZhi&tabRepo=AY2021S1-CS2113T-F12-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other).

 *   **Documentation:**